MicrosoftDocs/defender-docs/defender-endpoint/attack-surface-reduction.md

 **Platforms**
 - Windows

+> [!TIP]
+> As a companion to this article, we recommend using the [Microsoft Defender for Endpoint automated setup guide](https://go.microsoft.com/fwlink/?linkid=2268615) when signed in to the Microsoft 365 admin center.
+This guide will customize your experience based on your environment.
+To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup guide](https://go.microsoft.com/fwlink/?linkid=2268522).
 ## Why attack surface reduction rules are important

 Your organization's attack surface includes all the places where an attacker could compromise your organization's devices or networks.
 Reducing your attack surface means protecting your organization's devices and network, which leaves attackers with fewer ways to perform attacks.
 Configuring attack surface reduction rules in Microsoft Defender for Endpoint can help!